wasabifx/wasabi/README.md

 ### The AppServer ###
 Each Wasabi application is composed of a single *AppServer* on which you define your handlers.
 A route handler can respond to any of the HTTP verbs: GET, POST, PUT, DELETE, OPTIONS, HEAD.
-A normal application consists of a section where you define a series of handlers for the applications followed by your handlers (i.e. your routing table).
+A normal application consists of a section where you define a series of parameters for the application, followed by your handlers (i.e. your routing table).

 ```kotlin